charis-glitch/Retail-Store-Sales-Data-Cleaning-and-Analysis/README.md

 # Retail Store Sales Data Cleaning & Analysis

 This project demonstrates **professional data cleaning, analysis, and reporting** using **Python (Pandas, NumPy, Matplotlib, Seaborn)** on a **multi-sheet Excel dataset**.
-It’s designed as a portfolio example to showcase my **data wrangling, visualization, and Excel automation** skills for **Upwork freelance projects**.
+It’s designed as a portfolio example to showcase my **data wrangling, visualization, and Excel automation** skills for **freelance projects**.

 ---